-Just as you don’t need to know what exactly goes on underneath the hood of a car to understand how it works, you should be able to get a clear picture of what a neural network does without having to obtain a degree in computer science.
+Just as you don’t need to know what exactly goes on underneath the hood of a car to understand how it works, you should be able to get a clear picture of what an artificial neural network does and how it works without having to obtain a degree in computer science.

 So in this post, we’ll skip all the parts about multilayer perceptrons, backpropagation, activation functions, hyperparameters, and other technical details that form the foundation of artificial neural networks (ANNs).

 In simple terms, an ANN attempts to duplicate how a living neural network learns from experience.
 It consists of a series of mathematical models or equations, referred to as algorithms, that are designed to recognize patterns.
 ANNs receive a large amount of numerical data which it classifies according to the examples given to it.

 Why are ANNs Referred to as Neural Networks?

 The concept of ANN finds its origins in biology.
 Biological neural networks consist of densely packed, layered, and interconnected brain cells called neurons.
 These neurons pass electrical impulses to each other, creating the sensations we refer to as thoughts.

 In parallel, ANNs are computer programs developed to emulate their biological counterparts.
 Said applications feature computational algorithms that approximate how neurons operate by using a mathematical technique, called matrix algebra, which simulates the interconnections between artificial neurons.

 Are ANNs Really Intelligent?

 In terms of its ability to learn simple tasks, you may consider ANN as intelligent.
 It learns by experience from data inputs and improves its performance continuously based on feedback.
 This in itself is a huge step upward, and what makes the ANN special compared to traditional software.